-Eventually, he moved to St. Paul, Minnesota to take a job at the Science Museum of Minnesota.
-In this position, he had to write children’s plays from Native American stories.
+Eventually, he moved to St. Paul, Minnesota, to take a job at the Science Museum of Minnesota.
+In this position, he wrote children’s plays from Native American stories.

-Wilson really achieved great success in connection with the Penumbra Theatre, an African American theater company in St. Paul housed in the Martin Luther King Center complex.
+Wilson achieved great success in connection with the Penumbra Theatre, an African American theater company in St. Paul, housed in the Martin Luther King Center complex.
 He was able to write and stage plays there, such as Fences.
-He went on to earn 2 Pulitzer Prizes for his plays..
+He went on to earn two Pulitzer Prizes for his plays.

 To learn more about August Wilson, pay a visit to the Penumbra Theatre and take in one of their plays.
-In the theater area there are displays about Wilson and his life and work.
-The displays are also accessible during normal business hours during the week.
+In the theater area are displays about Wilson and his life and work.
+The displays may be accessible during normal business hours during the week.

-Penumbra Theatre is the seventh stop on Minnesota Trail Part One!
+Penumbra Theatre is the seventh stop on Minnesota Author Adventure Trail, Part One.